cytechmobile/radicle-planning-boards/CONTRIBUTING.md

 #### VueUse

-We have countless [amazing utilities](https://vueuse.org/functions.html) as _reactive_ [composables](https://www.patterns.dev/vue/composables) for most common (and many uncommon) use cases which we can use like this:
+We have countless [utilities](https://vueuse.org/functions.html) as _reactive_ [composables](https://www.patterns.dev/vue/composables) for most common (and many uncommon) use cases which we can use like this:

 ```ts
 <script setup lang="ts">